-Under Companies Act, any qualifications for Directors of any company isn’t prescribed anywhere.
+Under the Companies Act, any qualifications for Directors of any company aren’t prescribed anywhere.
 An Indian company may, therefore, in its Articles, stipulated qualifications for Directors.
 The Companies Act does, however, limit the required share qualification of Directors which can be prescribed by a public company or a private company that’s a subsidiary of a public company, to be five thousand rupees (Rs.
 5,000/-).

 Apply for DSC: In India, the appointment of directors can be only done through the digital signature and so 1st step is to create DSC.

 Apply for DIN: That’s the mandatory requirement for becoming a director of a Company.
-A person must have DIN i.e. Director Identification Number which can be obtained online by filing DIR -3 on MCA.
+A person must have a DIN i.e. Director Identification Number which can be obtained online by filing DIR -3 on MCA.

 Documentation Preparation: A letter in writing stating his consent as Director; A letter in writing to the effect that the person is not disqualified to be appointed as Director as specified under Law; Disclosure of Interest in Other Companies (shareholding pattern); if any, else a NIL disclosure is sufficient.
 Resolution to be passed at the meeting for the appointment of a director.
-Appointment letter to be issued by the Company to a director for its appointment.
+An appointment letter to be issued by the Company to a director for its appointment.

 New Categories of Director

-This is one among the foremost important changes made within the new regime, particularly in respect of the appointment of Directors under section 149 of the Companies Act, 2013.
+This is one of the foremost important changes made within the new regime, particularly in respect of the appointment of Directors under section 149 of the Companies Act, 2013.
 It states that each Company should have a minimum of one resident Director i.e. a person who has stayed in India for not less than 182 days within the previous calendar year.

 Now the legislature has made mandatory sure as shooting classes of the corporate to appoint women as director.
 As per section 149, prescribes for a particular class of the corporate their women’s strength within the board mustn’t be less than 1/3.
 Such companies either listed company and any public company having-